 Plan Description - The Teachers Retirement Association (TRA) is an administrator of a multiple employer, cost-sharing, defined benefit retirement fund (TRF).
 TRA administers a Basic Plan (without Social Security coverage) and a Coordinated Plan (with Social Security coverage) in accordance with Minnesota Statutes, Chapters 354 and 356.
-TRA is a separate statutory entity and administered by a Board of Trustees.
-The Board consists of four active members, one retired member and three statutory officials.
+TRA is a separate statutory entity and administered by a board of trustees.
+The board consists of four active members, one retired member and three statutory officials.

-State university, community college, and technical college teachers first employed by the Minnesota State College and Universities (MnSCU) may elect TRA coverage within one year of eligible employment.
-Alternatively, these teachers may elect coverage through the Defined Contribution Retirement Plan (DCR) administered by Minnesota State Colleges and Universities.
+State university, community college, and technical college teachers first employed by Minnesota State may elect TRA coverage within one year of eligible employment.
+Alternatively, these teachers may elect coverage through the Defined Contribution Retirement Plan (DCR) administered by Minnesota State.